Hemant99908/Pizza-Sales-Analysis-with-MySQL/README.md

 ## 📌 Project Overview

-**Pizza Sales Analysis** is a SQL-based data analytics project designed to extract meaningful insights from the sales data of a fictional pizza restaurant — **Pizza Resto**.
+**Pizza Sales Analysis** is a SQL-based data analytics project designed to extract meaningful insights from the sales data of a fictional pizza restaurant — Pizza Resto.
 Using MySQL, this project tackles complex joins, time-series aggregations and query optimizations to answer key business questions about performance, trends, and revenue.